matthew-t-smith/CS50x/README.md

 # CS50x
-C problem sets from Harvard and EdX's CS50x
+Subset of C problem sets from Harvard and EdX's CS50x